-4.4 Aligning Constructions to CEFR levels
+4.5.
+Aligning Constructions to CEFR Levels

-In this section, constructions will be filtered to align with CEFR levels, using raw frequency, to identify when they first emerge.
+In this section, constructions will be filtered to align with CEFR levels, using raw frequencies, to identify when they first emerge.
 In other words, how many times a construction was produced at a certain level.
-It is important to know that this analysis here is not clear-cut and may differ based on many cognitive or frequency related factors in different L2 speakers of English.
+It is important to know that this analysis is not clear-cut and may differ based on many cognitive or frequency related factors in different L2 speakers of English.
 It is meant to serve as a rudimentary analysis of general tendencies in this study.
-For that reason, the top 50 highly frequent constructions will be aligned with CEFR levels.
-A construction was considered to have emerged in a specific level if it had not occurred more than 50% (based on raw frequency) in the previous level than that of the current level.
+For that reason, the 50 most frequent constructions will be aligned with CEFR levels.
+A construction was considered to have emerged in a specific level if it had not occurred more than 50% of the raw frequency in the previous level than that of the current level.
 Similarly, constructions that emerge in one level and continue occurring in other levels were eligible.
 Those that did not meet the criteria were not added to the list.
 The examples were taken from the respective levels.